Accretion disc winds in X-ray binaries: High ionisation winds

 \item \textbf{Swift~J1858.6$-$0814:} \citet{Buisson2020} report an emission line in a \textit{XMM-Newton} spectrum detected at the 99.7\% confidence level, which are identified as slightly redshifted \Nvii.
 A second line, consistent with \Ovii\ at rest, is also present at more than 95\% confidence level.

-\item \textbf{IGR~J17062--6143}: A handful of low-significance emission and absorption features at $\sim$0.5–1.5~keV were reported after modelling the continuum and reflection components.
+\item \textbf{IGR~J17062--6143}: a handful of low-significance emission and absorption features at $\sim$0.5--1.5~keV were reported for this pulsar after modelling the continuum and reflection components.
 These features were tentatively identified as signatures of a potential outflow \citep{Degenaar2017}.
 However, a subsequent analysis modelled the features as collisionally ionised absorption from circumbinary material, effectively ruling out the disc outflow interpretation \citep{vandenEijnden2018}.

-\item \textbf{1RXS~J180408.9--342058}: An absorption feature at $\sim$7.64~keV was reported with a significance of 4.8$\sigma$ in this low-inclination system \citep{Degenaar2016}.
+\item \textbf{1RXS~J180408.9--342058}: an absorption feature at $\sim$7.64~keV was reported using \textit{Chandra} data in this low-inclination system.
+The detection has a significance of 4.8$\sigma$, while lower-significance features are also present in \textit{Swift} data \citep{Degenaar2016}.
 Identifying the line with \Fexxvi\ would imply an outflow velocity of $\sim$26\,000~\kms.
 In addition to the uncertainty in associating a single line with a specific transition, the unusually high velocity compared with other LMXB outflows and the low inclination of the system were also raised as concerns by the authors.

-\item \textbf{IGR~J17591--2342}: An absorption feature is found at the Si~edge in the combined \textit{Chandra} spectrum of this pulsar \citep{Nowak2019}.
+\item \textbf{IGR~J17591--2342}: an absorption feature is found at the Si~edge in the combined \textit{Chandra} spectrum of this pulsar \citep{Nowak2019}.
 When identified with \Sixiii, it indicates an outflow at $\sim$3000~\kms.
 However, the significance of the line only reaches 5$\sigma$ for one of the possible models and decreases to $\sim$ 3$\sigma$ for alternative models with similar goodness of fit.
 A modelling with a photoionised absorber is not performed.
 However, we note the rarity of detecting a transition from Si without corresponding transitions from other key elements.
 The line is not reported in low-resolution spectra \citep{Manca2023}, where potential \Oviii\ and \Neix\ features are instead mentioned.